jakeatgalileo/game0/README.md

 # Game0 - AI Game Generator

-This is an AI-powered game generation application built with [assistant-ui](https://github.com/Yonom/assistant-ui).
+This is an AI-powered game generation application built with [Vercel AI SDK 5](https://ai-sdk.dev) and streaming chat UI.
 It allows users to describe games in natural language and generates complete, playable HTML games.

 ## Getting Started